 Port Lockroy shares the island with an entertaining community of gentoo penguins and half of the territory is exclusively reserved for the 1,500 birds.

-The penguins are adorable, curious and are a highlight of a visit.
+The penguins are adorable, and curious and are a highlight of a visit.
 Happily, the beginning of the summer season coincides with gorgeous fluffy chicks being raised by proud parents.

 Port Lockroy is a fantastic example of creatures and humans living in harmony.
 A vast amount of research is being done into the penguins and how they are affected by the people in their environment.